dubzzz/fast-check/documentation/1-Guides/Runners.md

 **This function has to be awaited in case it is called on an asynchronous property.**

-It should never throw whatever the status of the test.
+Calling this function should never throw whatever the status of the test.
 It can be parametrized with the same parameters as `fc.assert`.

 ```typescript
 function check<Ts>(property: IProperty<Ts>, params?: Parameters);